kakrusch/docana-project-luka/README.md

 | ![Graph of the Sentiments of okays across subreddits](/figures/Sentiment of different okays across subreddits.png)  | ![Graph of the Sentiments of all subreddits expressed by ok](/figures/sent-all-okays.png) |

 Within subreddits, the patterns observed above are confirmed.
 TIFU expresses the most positive sentiment, because all versions of OK express a positive sentiment.
-In Askreddit, Relationships and TIFU, "okay", "Ok", "ok" and "k" all express positive sentiment.
-Of these, only "okay" is positive in League of Legends, which otherwise displays a markedly different pattern than the other subreddits, with 'okay' being neutral and 'Ok' very negative.
+In Askreddit, Relationships and TIFU, `okay`, `Ok`, `ok` and `k` all express positive sentiment.
+Of these, only `okay` is positive in League of Legends, which otherwise displays a markedly different pattern than the other subreddits, with `okay` being neutral and `Ok` very negative.

 - okey: positive in all except AskReddit (where its the most negative)